Update: MailPoet now offers Post Notifications! Check out our new video. Are we just as good as the choices below? You be the judge.

-I personally always called them “email alerts” because Lorelle said so a few years ago.
+I personally always call them “email alerts,” because Lorelle said so a few years ago.
 Most of my past clients just used the term “automatic newsletter“, which makes a lot of sense, if you ask me.

 - Feedburner email alerts